AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 #### Port forwarding on Windows

 To set up port forwarding (SSH tunneling) on Windows, you must configure your Windows terminal application.
-For this example, we walk through creating an SSH tunnel using [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+This example steps through creating an SSH tunnel using [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 You can use other applications such as Cygwin.
 For more information on other applications, see the vendor documentation provided with those applications.

 **To set up an SSH tunnel on Windows using Putty**: